steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 ## Introduction

 This Submarine Design Project is part of [Steve Turbek's "Tangible Interfaces" Industrial Design class](https://turbek.com/articles/tangible-interfaces-class.html) at Pratt Institute.
-In this project, you'll work in teams to create an immersive submarine piloting experience that combines industrial design, user interface design, and physical computing with a custom [Submarine Simulator](https://turbek.com/Tangible-Interfaces-Submarine-Design-Project/game.html).
+In this project, you'll work in teams to create an immersive submarine piloting experience that combines industrial design, user interface design, and physical computing.

+## Game Setup

+- The [Submarine Simulator](https://turbek.com/Tangible-Interfaces-Submarine-Design-Project/game.html) is a web based game that simulates piloting a personal submarine.
+The player aims to collect a jewel and return to the surface before they run out of oxygen and battery.
+- The game has two windows: the submarine's front window and an instrument dashboard.
+In the final presentation, the instruments are on a laptop monitor, with a projector for the outside view.
+- The students design and code the working instruments dashboard, needed for safely steering the sub.
+- Students will design and prototype hardware controls to direct the submarine.
+A Microbit board can be programmed to interpret sensor inputs and send to the game via USB cable.
+- The vehicle interior and exterior design are integrated into a unified concept with steering and instruments.

 ## The Design Challenge